Christmas and New Year's

-The play is set during the holidays.
-Yes, it's Christmas time for the Helmers and New Year's is swiftly approaching.
-Chances are that this isn't random.
-Christmas and New Year's are both associated with rebirth and renewal.
-Several of the characters go through a kind of rebirth over the course of the play.
+A Doll's House is set during the holidays.
+Yes, it's Xmas time for the Helmers and New Year's is swiftly approaching.
+Chances are that this isn't random at all.
+Christmas and New Year's are both associated with rebirth and renewal... and several of the characters go through a kind of rebirth over the course of the play.